 Secwépemc Child and Family Services Agency

 Caregivers provide a safe and loving home for children who, for one reason or another, cannot live with their families.
 Caregiver families receive financial support to assist in the provision of quality care to children and youth.
-The goal of caregiving is for children to return home once their parents are able to care for them again.
+Caregiving is a temporary solution until the child finds a permanent home.

 To become a caregiver, you must be over the age of 19 and have the maturity to provide care and guidance to children and youth.
-Single people, couples, and families – with or without children can become caregivers.
+Single people, couples, and families – with or without children – can become caregivers.
 Your financial situation should not prevent you from applying.
-You do not need to own a home, but you should have additional rooms available to respect the privacy of the children and youth that will be staying with you.
+You do not need to own your own home, but you should have additional rooms available to provide privacy of the children and youth that will be staying with you.

 Yes.
-When you apply to become a caregiver you can specify age, special needs and gender preference.
-We will ask you about your skills and will also take great care in making sure the child is suitable for your family.
-If a child comes into your home who makes you or your family feel uncomfortable, or surpasses your skill level, notify your social worker.
-They will make alternative arrangements.
+When you apply to become a caregiver you can specify age, special needs or gender preference of the child you wish to care for.
+You will be asked questions about yourself and your skills, taking great care in making sure the child is well-suited for your lifestyle, home and family.
+If a child is placed in your home who makes you or your family feel uncomfortable, or surpasses your skill level, alternative arrangements will be made.